 Grievances, Appeals from Discipline or Resolution of Complaints

 When misunderstandings develop, employees should make every effort to informally discuss and resolve concerns with their immediate supervisors.
-If issues cannot be resolved at that level, employees whose position is covered by a collective bargaining agreement or who retain civil service status may be able to pursue matters formally through the appropriate grievance procedure.
-Contact the Human Resources Division-Employee/Labor Relations Section at 954-357-6006 for information on the applicable procedures as procedures and time limits for filing grievances vary among the different bargaining units.
+If issues cannot be resolved at that level, employees whose positions are covered by a collective bargaining agreement or who retain civil service status may be able to pursue matters formally through the appropriate grievance procedure.
+Contact the Human Resources Division - Labor Relations Section at firstname.lastname@example.org or 954-357-6006, for information on the applicable procedures.
+Procedures and time limits for filing grievances vary among the different collective bargaining agreements.

 All employees have the right to work in an environment free from all forms of discrimination and conduct which can be considered harassing, coercive or disruptive, including sexual harassment.
 Such conduct is strictly prohibited and will not be tolerated.
 The County will take prompt, remedial action in response to employee complaints of harassment.

 If you feel that you have been the recipient of harassing behavior by a supervisor, non-supervisor, vendor, client or member of the public, you should report it immediately to your supervisor, someone in the supervisory chain, or contact the Office of Intergovernmental Affairs and Professional Standards (OIAPS) at 954-357-6500.
 If your supervisor is the source of the harassing conduct, report the behavior to that person’s supervisor or to OIAPS.
 OIAPS will promptly investigate your complaint and take the appropriate steps necessary to remedy the situation.